janwillemstegink/rdap.hostingtool.nl/README.md

 The global discussion can, I think, proceed by country along with modeling of non-centralized server communications in XML.
 For the increasing number of top-level domains, a database per continent can indicate the WHOIS server name of a top-level zone, plus the other zone values.
 Servers of the RIPE organization could fit.
 My modeled XML zone file can contain all top-level data for download once a day.

-WHIS (by the registry): https://whois.hostingtool.nl/whois_form_modeling/
+WHOIS (by the registry): https://whois.hostingtool.nl/whois_form_modeling/

 Confirmation by email: https://whois.hostingtool.nl/whois_email_modeling/